Ming Tsai: Restaurants

 In 1998, Tsai and Polly Talbott opened his first restaurant, Blue Ginger, in Wellesley, Massachusetts.
 Blue Ginger, an Asian Fusion restaurant, has become a Zagat and James Beard-recognized establishment, winning many other regional awards as well.
 The year that the restaurant opened, Tsai was named "Chef of the Year" by Esquire Magazine.
 On March 30, 2010 Tsai opened Blue Ginger Noodle Bar, a mini-restaurant, inside Blue Ginger.
 In June 2017, Tsai closed Blue Ginger after 19 years of business.
 The reason was due to the end of a lease and Tsai's focus on a new fast-casual stir-fry concept restaurant, ChowStirs, scheduled to open in Boston during the early part of 2018.

 Tsai opened Blue Dragon in 2013 in the Fort Point Channel area of Boston, an east–west tapas-style gastropub that has become a Zagat's recognized restaurant, which was named an Esquire Magazine "Best New Restaurant" in its opening year.
+Blue Dragon closed in March 2020 at the beginning of the pandemic.

 In 2020, Tsai opened BāBā at the Yellowstone Club in Big Sky, Montana as chef and partner.